nilinswap/pdffer/README.md

 ## Auth Decouple

-1. Client, Session migrations move to auth
+1. Client, Session migrations move to auth - done
 2. all login and signup web templates must be in auth/templates.
 3. make it into a django library.